-I have a particular expertise in advising on scheme benefit changes and on the employer debt implications of corporate transactions.
+I have particular expertise in advising on scheme benefit changes and on the employer debt implications of corporate transactions.
 I am also experienced in advising clients in relation to the actual or threatened exercise of the Pensions Regulator's moral hazard and scheme funding powers.
-I advise on the legal aspects of pensions de-risking, including enhanced transfer values, early retirement programmes, buy-ins and buy-outs and transfers to master trusts.
+I advise on the legal aspects of pensions de-risking, including enhanced transfer values, early retirement programs, buy-ins and buy-outs and transfers to master trusts.
 I have extensive experience of advising in relation to annual and lifetime allowance legislation, including enhanced, primary, fixed and individual protection, the unauthorised payments legislation and defined contribution freedoms.

-I combine a close attention to the detail of pensions law with an ability to identify practical and commercial solutions and to communicate clear advice to clients.
+I combine close attention to the detail of pensions law with an ability to identify practical and commercial solutions and to communicate clear advice to clients.
 Chambers Legal Directory describes me as a "very practical and solutions-focussed" lawyer and Legal 500 Directory says that I am "very responsive, practical and above all realistic".